Simple DIY Kitchen Herb Garden

 A simple DIY garden project that is easy and fun kitchen herb garden.
 So easy to do and looks amazing!
 I did this for less than $35 including the plants!

-In my kitchen, I have this lovely huge window right over my sink and for the longest time all that sat in it was a vase of fake flowers.
+In my kitchen, I have this lovely open window that is over my sink, and for the longest time, all that sat in that sunny area was a vase of fake flowers.

 Not the best way to use the space I have.